aforoughi1/IntelligentOne/README.md

 ![The SM Results](/images/IntelligentOneSentimentAnalysis2.png)

 #### Forecasting Earning Surprises

-Many analysts produce earnings estimates for listed companies.
-The consensus earnings estimate is an average of these estimates.
-Share prices can move significantly if there are any surprises, such as when actual reported earnings differ greatly from analysts’ estimates.
+Many analysts produce earnings estimates for publicly listed companies.
+The consensus earnings estimate represents the average of these individual forecasts.
+Share prices can move significantly when there are earnings surprises—such as when actual reported earnings differ markedly from the consensus.

-In order to determine whether a stock falls into Buy, Sell, or Hold classes, we use Single Spectrum Analysis (SSA) to predict the occurrence of earnings surprises.
-We shown that past earnings (EPS), current analyst forecasts, and differences  between the two are the most important features for predicting future earnings surprises.
+To determine whether a stock should be classified as Buy, Sell, or Hold, we apply Single Spectrum Analysis (SSA) to forecast the likelihood of earnings surprises.
+Our findings show that past earnings (EPS), current analyst forecasts, and the discrepancies between the two are among the most critical features for predicting future earnings outcomes.

 ![image](/images/IntelligentOneEarningSurprises.png)